 - Rating: 4.4 / 5.0

-The Grand Patio is our Editors Choice the the best patio umbrella with it’s quality and features.
+The Grand Patio is our Editor’s Choice for the best patio umbrella with it’s quality and features.
 If you don’t want to have a pole sticking through your table, this 10 ft offset curvy patio umbrella is for you.

 The banana frame allows you to easily raise and lower the umbrella with a handle and crank.
 The cantilever design allows you to place tables and chairs or even a picnic blanket under the umbrella.